Kia Provo: Overview

 The Kia Provo concept was revealed at the Geneva Motor Show on March 7, 2013 in Geneva, Switzerland, first teased back in January on Kia's UK website.
 It is an all-wheel drive crossover-styled 3-door subcompact hatchback, described by Kia as all about "fun—pure and simple".
 The Provo was designed in Frankfurt, Germany, specifically for the European car market.
 Gregory Guillaume, chief designer of Kia Europe, says that the Provo concept is "aimed at delivering pure fun and performance for today's city-based enthusiast driver."

 Specifications

 Technical specs

 The Kia Provo is powered by a 1.6 L Gamma turbo GDI I4, which is used in the Hyundai Veloster Turbo and has an output of 201 hp, in the front wheels; and a mild hybrid system powering the rear wheels, providing an extra 44 hp and a total of 245 hp and forming a four-wheel drive powertrain.
 For the transmission, the Provo uses a 7-speed dual-clutch transmission.

 Exterior

 The concept is finished in Kia's "Storm Metal" greenish-gray paint with a deep orange roof and other accents and has large 19-inch wheels.
 The doors of car feature pop-out door handles.
+The roof shape and accent color would later appear on the Kia Stonic production vehicle.